-Day 3, Wednesday, April 20th:
+Day 3, Wednesday, April 20:

-Breakfast briefing at hotel with David Barron, Chairman, ICCF Group

-Briefing over breakfast to introduce topics that will be discussed during the trip, including transboundary conservation, community conservancies, the African poaching crisis, etc.

-Meet at the hotel with leadership of the Parliamentary Conservation Caucus - Kenya (TBC)

-The Parliamentary Conservation Caucus - Kenya (PCC-K) is a multiparty coalition of Members of Parliament with a commitment to elevating the role that stewardship of natural resources plays in Kenyan domestic policy and East Africa's regional development strategy.
-Since 2012, ensuring Kenya maintains a balance between economic development and conservation has remained a priority for the PCC-K. The members of this coalition recognize that a focus on resource security within Parliament is vital to ensuring Kenya's stability and prosperity, and to addressing its food, water, poaching, deforestation, and energy challenges.

-10:30am

-Depart hotel for the State House

-11am - noon

-Meeting with the President of Kenya, H.E.
-Uhuru Kenyatta (TBC)

-Members of the delegation will meet with the President of the Republic of Kenya to discuss a range of topics, including sustainable development, the African poaching crisis, U.S. investment in the country, etc. Additional meetings TBC.

-Depart the State House for Wilson Airport in Nairobi for an afternoon flight to Encounter Mara in the Naboisho Conservancy, Ol Seki Airstrip brown bag lunch to be distributed.

-Depart on Charter flight to Ol Seki Airstrip

-Located in Kenya adjacent to the Maasai Mara National Reserve, this private conservancy is a ground-breaking project of tourism benefiting conservation and community.
+9:00am - 11:00am Country Briefing with US Embassy Briefing over breakfast at the hotel to introduce topics such as U.S. partnerships in Kenya; Criminal Justice; Illegal Wildlife Trade; Biodiversity; and Economic and Political Overviews.
+11:30am Depart hotel for Wilson Airport in Nairobi for an afternoon flight to Mara Encounter in the Naboisho Conservancy, Ol Seki Airstrip - brown bag lunch to be distributed.
+2:00pm Depart on flight to OI Seki Airstrip Located in Kenya adjacent to the Maasai Mara National Reserve, this private conservancy is a ground-breaking project of tourism benefiting conservation and community.
 With its high concentration of wildlife, and generous personal space and freedom on offer, visitors enjoy exceptional wildlife encounters.

-Arrival and field visit en route to Mara Encounter, Naboisho Conservancy

-Set in the Naboisho Conservancy, Mara Encounter offers spectacular opportunities to view wildlife in their natural habitat, from plains game to big cats.

-Check in to Mara Encounter Camp

-Welcome briefing over tea by Mara Encounter Camp staff

-Allan Earnshaw, from Kenya Wildlife Trust, will provide an overview of the park, its habitats, and its biodiversity.
+3:00pm Arrival and transfer to Mara Encounter, Naboisho Conservancy Set in the Naboisho Conservancy, Mara Encounter offers spectacular opportunities to view wildlife in their natural habitat, from plains game to big cats.
+4:00pm Check in to Mara Encounter Camp 4:30pm - 5:00pm Welcome briefing over tea by Mara Encounter Camp staff Staff will provide an overview of the park, its habitats, and its biodiversity.
 ICCF staff will also go over the trip itinerary with participants and answer any questions.

-5:00 - 7:00pm

-Afternoon briefing in the field with park staff on the importance of biodiversity & habitat protection to poverty alleviation and sustainable economic development

-As the world population grows to over 9 billion in the next 40 years, the demand for food, water, and energy will double, further testing nature's ability to provide for people.
+5:00pm - 7:00pm Evening briefing in the field with park staff on the importance of biodiversity & habitat protection to poverty alleviation and sustainable economic development As the world population grows to over 9 billion in the next 40 years, the demand for food, water, and energy will double, further testing nature's ability to provide for people.
 The loss of natural resources, such as forests, fresh water, fertile soils, and natural pollinators, and the resulting competition for these increasingly scarce resources, can lead to increased poverty and negative impacts on human health and wellbeing.
 Natural resources are also essential to sustainable economic development.

-Return to camp, freshen up for dinner

-Dinner and briefing with ICCF Founder David Barron to discuss community-based wildlife management and how it is being implemented successfully in the Mara.
+7:00pm Return to camp, freshen up for dinner 8:00pm - 9:30pm Dinner and briefing with ICCF Founder David Barron to discuss community-based wildlife management and how it is being implemented successfully in the Mara.
 Many of the programs in the itinerary are part of a community-based wildlife management system that balances the needs of neighboring communities and wildlife conservation.

-Day 4, Thursday, April 21st:
+Day 4, Thursday, April 21: